Leuchtfeuer/typo3-secure-downloads/README.md

 must be `secure_downloads` (the repository name will be default).

 ## Configuration
-After installation you need to configure this extension.
+After installation, you need to configure this extension.
 Take a look at the corresponding section of the official [manual](https://docs.typo3.org/p/bitmotion/secure-downloads/4.1/en-us/AdministratorManual/ExtensionConfiguration/Index.html).

 ### Best Practice